Capua Leg

-The Capua leg is an artificial leg, found in a grave in Capua, Italy.
+The Capua leg was an artificial leg, found in a grave in Capua, Italy in about 1884.
 Dating from 300 BC, the leg is one of the earliest known prosthetic limbs.
+There was no sign of an artificial foot which may have been made from a valuable metal.
 The limb was kept at the Royal College of Surgeons in London, but was destroyed in World War II during an air raid.
-A copy of the limb is held at the Science Museum, London.
+A copy of the limb is held at the Science Museum, London. and another was made by 3D printing in 2021.